wechaty/docusaurus/README.md

 ## HOW TO POST BLOG

+1. Fork it
+2. Create your blog branch (git checkout -b your-blog)
-1. Write blog in markdown
+3. Write your blog in markdown
-2. Add your blog to `_post` folder
+4. Add your blog to `_post` folder
-3. Add related image to `download` folder
+5. Add related image to `download` folder
+6. Commit your changes (git commit -am 'added a blog')
+7. Push to the branch
-4. Pull Request
+7. Create new Pull Request

-5. Done!
+Done!~

 ## CONTRIBUTE GUIDELINE